katunopolis/vibe-faveo/project-structure.md

 7. Added health check endpoint for monitoring
 8. Set Apache ServerName configuration to suppress warnings
 9. Updated railway.toml to use the bootstrap script as the start command
+10. Simplified Dockerfile by using a separate bootstrap.sh file instead of inline script creation

 ## Development Guidelines
 1. Always run `composer update` after modifying composer.json